Docs Performance Testing

 Script Engine Overview

 The performance engine executes JavaScript scripts using the goja runtime.
-Scripts follow a CommonJS module pattern internally, but Mockarty auto-converts k6-style ESM imports (import http from 'k6/http') into the native format.
+Scripts follow a CommonJS module pattern internally.
+Mockarty auto-converts k6-style ESM syntax (import http from 'k6/http') into the native require('mockarty/http') format.
+Core k6 functions (check, sleep, group, fail) and metric constructors (Counter, Trend, Rate, Gauge) are available as globals.

 Key Concepts